Get the latest from TODAY

 When she heard about the Illinois twins, she thought: “Get ready for a lot of conversations with strangers!”

 Cunningham is white, and her husband is black.
 While most people can tell their children are siblings, few pick up on the fact that they are twins.
-The children, now 7, received a lot of media attention as babies, but Cunningham didn't mind.
+The children received a lot of media attention as babies, but Cunningham didn't mind.

 "We did feel that we were obligated to share our story with others.
 We felt we were given these two beautiful children for a positive purpose — that purpose was to educate those who are ignorant to the fact that these things are possible, and to initiate conversation on race in America," she told TODAY.